 Make a Cozy Bed

 No matter what the decorating scheme, the bed is the star of the bedroom, like this one from DigsDigs.
-Because of the emphasis on textiles, a bed piled high with cozy, lavish bedding is a natural for bohemian style.
-Layer quilts on top of bedspreads, add multiple throw blankets, mix a variety of shams and throw pillows: it’s hard to go too far with this decorating theme.Continue to 11 of 24 below.
+Because of the emphasis on textiles, a bed piled high with cozy, lavish bedding is a natural for a bohemian style.
+Layer quilts on top of bedspreads, add multiple throw blankets, mix a variety of shams and throw pillows: it’s hard to go too far with this decorating theme.Continue to 10 of 22 below.

 Plenty of Mixed Patterns

-If there is any decorating “rule” that’s rarely broken when it comes to bohemian décor, it’s lots of mixed patterns, especially on the bed.
+If there is any decorating “rule” that’s often broken when it comes to bohemian décor, it’s lots of mixed patterns, especially on the bed.
 The looks-like-something-Grandma-might-have-crocheted bedspread adds a wonderful blast of vintage fun to this bedroom decorated by The Jungalow, but why stop there?
-The southwestern area rug, mismatched throw pillows, fabric-draped light fixture, and tapestry instead of headboard all work together to add excitement and personality to this room.Continue to 12 of 24 below.
+The southwestern area rug, mismatched throw pillows, fabric-draped light fixture, and tapestry instead of headboard all work together to add excitement and personality to this room.Continue to 11 of 22 below.

 Hang Up Some String Lights